vectordotdev/content-old/posts/web-scraping-using-lxml-python.md

 Hello everyone!
 I hope you are doing well.
 I am [Yasoob](http://yasoob.me) from [Python Tips](https://pythontips.com).
-In this article, we will be learning about how to do web scraping using Python.
+In this article, I'll teach you the basics of web scraping using Python.
 First of all, why should you even bother learning how to web scrape?
-If your job doesn't require you to learn it then let me give you some motivation.
+If your job doesn't require you to learn it, then let me give you some motivation.
 What if you want to create a website which curates cheapest products from Amazon, Walmart and a couple of other online stores?
 A lot of these online stores don't provide you with an easy way to access their information using an API.
 In the absence of an API, your only choice is to create a web scraper which can extract information from these websites automatically and provide you with that information in an easy to use way.

 Here is an example of a typical API response in JSON.
-This is the response from Reddit.
+This is the response from Reddit:

 ![Typical API Response in JSON](https://imgur.com/WOBUbyn.png)

 There are a lot of Python libraries out there which can help you with web scraping.
 There is [lxml](http://lxml.de/), [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/?) and a full-fledged framework called [Scrapy](https://scrapy.org/).
-Most of the tutorials discuss lxml and Scrapy so I decided to go with lxml in this post.
+Most of the tutorials discuss lxml and Scrapy, so I decided to go with lxml in this post.
 I will teach you the basics of XPaths and how you can use them to extract data from an HTML document.
 I will take you through a couple of different examples so that you can quickly get up-to-speed with lxml and XPaths.

-If you are a gamer you will love the website we will be working with.
+If you are a gamer, you will already know of (and likely love) this website.
 We will be trying to extract data from [Steam](https://store.steampowered.com/).
-More specifically, we will be extracting the "[popular new releases](https://store.steampowered.com/explore/new/)" information.
+More specifically, we will be selecting from the "[popular new releases](https://store.steampowered.com/explore/new/)" information.
 I am converting this into a two-part series.
 In this part, we will be creating a Python script which can extract the names of the games, the prices of the games, the different tags associated with each game and the target platforms.
 In the second part, we will turn this script into a Flask based API and then host it on Heroku.

 ![Steam Popular New Releases](https://imgur.com/M2dJIbc.png)

 First of all, open up the "[popular new releases](https://store.steampowered.com/explore/new/)" page on Steam and scroll down until you see the Popular New Releases tab.
-At this point, I normally open up Chrome developer tools and see which HTML tags contain the required data.
+At this point, I usually open up Chrome developer tools and see which HTML tags contain the required data.
 I extensively use the element inspector tool (The button in the top left of the developer tools).
 It allows you to see the HTML markup behind a specific element on the page with just one click.
-Just to give you a high-level overview, everything on a web page is encapsulated in an HTML tag and tags are usually nested.
-You just need to figure out which tags you need to extract the data from and you are good to go.
-In our case, if we take a look we can see that every separate list item is encapsulated in an anchor (`a`) tag.
+As a high-level overview, everything on a web page is encapsulated in an HTML tag and tags are usually nested.
+You need to figure out which tags you need to extract the data from and you are good to go.
+In our case, if we take a look, we can see that every separate list item is encapsulated in an anchor (`a`) tag.

 ![](https://imgur.com/cHKdTlR.png)

 The anchor tags themselves are encapsulated in the `div` with an id of `tab_newreleases_content`.
 I am mentioning the id because there are two tabs on this page.
-The second tab is the normal "New Releases" tab and we don't want to extract information from that tab.
-Hence, we will first extract the "Popular New Releases" tab and then we will extract the required information from this tag.
+The second tab is the standard "New Releases" tab, and we don't want to extract information from that tab.
+Hence, we will first extract the "Popular New Releases" tab, and then we will extract the required information from this tag.

-This is a very good time to create a new Python file and start writing down our script.
+This is a perfect time to create a new Python file and start writing down our script.
 I am going to create a `scrape.py` file.
 Now let's go ahead and import the required libraries.
 The first one is the [`requests`](http://docs.python-requests.org/) library and the second one is the [`lxml.html`](http://lxml.de/) library.

 ```
 import requests